liquibase/liquibase-test-harness/README.md

 In case you want to set up your database instance using docker image then you may use `src/test/resources/docker/docker-compose.yml` file for configuration.

+## FoundationalCompatibilityTest

+Checks if your database doesn't "choke" while Liquibase tries to deploy very long queries (inserts and updates with 10k rows).

 ## Change Objects Test